cpu/vexation/site/content/blog/setup/index.md

 At this point I spent most of my time reading the [Borland Turbo Assembler 5.0 manual](https://binaryparadox.net/d/tasm.pdf) and browsing through the WAP32 source code.
 It was a pretty good starting example for win32 programming in x86 assembly.
 Once I had a grasp of WAP32 I dipped my toes into some of [Iczelion's tutorials](http://win32assembly.programminghorizon.com/tutorials.html).
 These are mostly MASM based but work with TASM with minimal fuss.
 Compared to 2019's version of development tutorials and medium dot com think-pieces I found these older "community style" tutorials very endearing if not always crystal clear.

 You might have been surprised to see the `make` command show up in a Win95 dev environment.
 I admit I was.
 Initially I assumed it would be something similar to GNU Make and I definitely set myself up for disappointment.
-Instead it's some kind of proprietary [Borland flavour of Make](ftp://ftp.kis.p.lodz.pl/pub/people/T.Koszmider/Bp/tasm/doc/make.txt) that is missing a lot of what I associate with GNU Make.
+In reality it's some kind of proprietary [Borland flavour of Make](ftp://ftp.kis.p.lodz.pl/pub/people/T.Koszmider/Bp/tasm/doc/make.txt) that is missing a lot of what I associate with GNU Make.
 It takes some getting used to, especially when paired with the lousy `command.exe` shell Win95 offers.
-Overall its still nicer (to me anyway) than writing BAT files.
+Overall it's still nicer (_to me anyway_) than writing `BAT` files.

 With the dev env ready I can move on to more interesting topics.
 Next time I'd like to talk about the theory behind PE infectors and some challenges that we'll face compared to standard application development.